-Being intentional about how you spend your money in all stages of your life is especially important as you near retirement since you won’t be working in the same capacity and might not earn as much.
+Being intentional about how you spend your money is especially important as you near retirement because you won’t be working in the same capacity and might not earn as much.

-AARP is worth it if you dine out frequently, travel and want access to various health and financial resources to help you with retirement and your money.
+Is AARP worth it?
+Only you can answer this question, but if you dine out frequently, travel and want access to various health and financial resources to help you with retirement and your money, the answer is likely yes.
 It might be worth it to try it for a year to see what kind of discounts you’re receiving and how often you’re taking advantage of the other benefits.

 More from GOBankingRates: